fivethreeo/cmsplugin-blog/docs/index.rst

     5. Put a template adapted to your site in ``templates/cmsplugin_blog/cmsplugin_blog_base.html``.

+        Blocks in default templates are 'left-col' and 'right-col'.

     6. Create a page in the cms and in 'Application' in the 'Advanced settings' section of the admin select 'Blog Apphook'